Plants and trees and flowers page 2 of 2

 That would be some extraordinary monumental reliance on something like natural selection.
 Very much like imagining that legs and feet evolved and became good for walking.
 It seems more likely that the ability to walk comes before legs and feet and the eyebrows exist to protect the eyes.

 That’s possibly why we are content to accept evolutionary ideas.
 Could almost include that we have evolved to accept the best thoughts on how we exist.
 So we have nothing in reality to go on.

 Maybe one day a new species will be able to do other thoughts.

-Infact , when we see the layers of the earth with different and new animals appearing over time we would have to surmise that a new species is going to occur in the future.
-It absolutely will happen.
-We can’t predict what the new species will be , but it surely will happen.
-We can in some way think out of our thoughts to know that new animals will exist in the future.
+In fact , when we see the layers of the earth with different and new animals appearing over time we would have to surmise that a new species is going to occur in the future.
+It seems that it absolutely will happen.
+We can’t predict what the new species will be , but it surely will happen if the past is anything to go on.
+We can in some way think out of our thoughts to know that new animals will exist in the future but accept that we don’t know how.
 Many species have existed in the past and many have gone extinct.
 Problem is that our evolution theories are backed up with scant evidence.
-If our evolution ideas were any good we’d be able to predict the next new species.The next new species though will come about.
+If our evolution ideas were any good we’d be able to predict the next new species.
+The next new species though will come about.
 Chances are that the new species also won’t know what they themselves are about.

+For now though , one phone call to another planet though could help.
+More on that later , although obviously I’m not going to come up with how we make that phone call.
 Then stretching it a bit , we have television and window curtains and temperature thermometers and cars.
 That’s human inventions using the resources available.
-To be able to do any of them has nothing to do with evolution so nothing at all has evolved.
+To be able to do any of those has nothing to do with a biological evolution.
 And today might be no more important than tomorrow or yesterday.
 We don’t know if any of these time concepts exist.
 Any ones instant in anyone’s thinking in just this moment in time is a whole thing.
 Every animal is at this moment experiencing the now.

 Back on trees though.
 They might be an entity.
 In other words , trees could have always been trees and may have never evolved from say a blade of grass.
-Of course though that still leaves all the where did it come from and how , and it’s seeds etc, but settling on an evolutionary idea could and seems to be totally wrong.
+Of course though that still leaves all the where did it come from and how , and it’s seeds etc, but settling on an evolutionary idea could be totally wrong.
 After all , again , how did the tree know that carbon was available in the air to form itself.
 Then again I suppose the blade of grass would have had to have known about the carbon in the air and we could say it evolved into the tree.

 But even then , we get almost nowhere with our thoughts about it.
 We’d have to assume that in the seed is something that makes the plant or tree make more seeds when it turns into the whole plant or tree.
 So in the seed there is the something that makes sure the tree or plant that it turns into , makes new seeds.
 Is the seed acting alone though.
 We can’t look at a seed and see what’s in the seed that makes it turn into whatever.
 I suppose after that though , it would be why would a tree want to be a tree and so on.